WVURAIL/dspira-lessons/tools/README.md

 exported Jupyter notebooks, all near misses from the default Pygments palette — comments at 4.25:1, string interpolation at 3.65:1.
 They are corrected by an override block near the top of each of those two files, which explains itself.

+Since the move to the Design System the colours are its own.
+A new failure is far more likely to be a utility class on the wrong background — `text-wvu-gold` on white, say — than a stylesheet rule, and the fix is in the page, not in `css/lessons.scss`.

 It does not cover text over images, focus indicators, or anything needing a pointer or keyboard.
 One measurable slice, not the whole of accessibility.